johnson-m-d/hello-world/README.md

 Hey Everyone,

-umgekert here, I am currently experimenting with Python.
+johnson-m-d here, I am currently working on mastering with Python on Exercism.
-I have previously worked with C, C++, Java, and Perl in my course work and now I work in IT.
+I have previously worked with C, C++, Java, and Perl in my course work and I'm currently seeking new opportunities in IT.